mangini/gdocs2md/README.md

 gdoc-markdown-converter
 ========

-A simple Google Apps script to convert a properly formatted Google Drive Document to the markdown (.md) format.
+A Google Docs add-on to convert a properly formatted Google Drive Document to the markdown (.md) format.
+Then either download it or add it to your Google Drive.
+It also attached images which are available inside the doc.

 ## Usage

-  * Adding this script to your doc (once per doc):
-    * Open your Google Drive document (http://drive.google.com)
-    * Tools -> Script Manager > New
-    * Select "Blank Project", then paste this code in and save.
-    * Clear the myFunction() default empty function and paste the contents of [converttomarkdown.gapps](https://raw.github.com/mangini/gdocs2md/master/converttomarkdown.gapps) into the code editor
-    * File -> Save

-  * Running the script (run as many times as you want):
-    - Tools > Script Manager
-    - Select "ConvertToMarkdown" function.
-    - Click Run button (First run will require you to authorize it.
-Authorize and run again)
-    - Converted doc with images attached will be emailed to you.
-Subject will be "[MARKDOWN_MAKER]...".

 ## Interpreted formats
   * Text: